seanmcdougall/EVAEnhancements/README.md

 - jetpack power can now be modified any time through a slider in the EVA right-click action menu.
 Fuel usage is scaled accordingly.

+- the default jetpack power level can be set in the EVAEnhancements.cfg file by changing the "defaultJetPackPower" setting to a number between 0.01 and 1.00.

 - precision controls can now be toggled using the same key as in normal flight mode (default is CapsLock).
 This automatically sets your jetpack power to 10% for finer control.

 - finally, the Nav Ball is now visible and customized for EVA mode.